Application process exchange

 3. Research the partner universities on the McGill Abroad website.
 Please ensure that you are only choosing partners that are indicated as “Open to all faculties” or “Arts”

 The Minerva Exchange application allows you to rank a maximum of four (4) different host universities.
-Selecting the same host university for two different terms of study or two different campuses will count as two separate choices.
+Selecting two different campuses at the same university will count as two separate choices.
 Use your 4 choices wisely!

 The host university choices that are open to students in the Faculty of Arts are listed here.
 Note that Minerva is not set up to restrict you from selecting schools that are not open to students in the Faculty of Arts so make sure that you select a host university that is open to Arts students!

 McGill Exchanges take place in either the Fall, full year or Winter term.
-Due to high demand, the majority of exchanges are one semester in duration.
-Before submitting the full year application, consider the popularity of the host school since these will have limited spaces and students may not be permitted to complete a full year there.
+Due to high demand, the majority of Exchanges are one semester in duration.
+Before submitting the Request for a Full Year Exchange, consider the popularity of the host school since these will have limited spaces and students may not be permitted to complete a full year there.

 Step 3 - Submit your application